lp-code/levelup-terraform/docs/concepts.md

 [schema](https://github.com/hashicorp/terraform-provider-aws/blob/main/internal/service/ec2/ec2_instance.go#L61).
 That schema controls what fields are supported and can be used to control what type of values are allowed/valid and how changes should be handled.
-That is, if changing field `Name` requires a [recreation](https://github.com/hashicorp/terraform-provider-aws/blob/main/internal/service/ec2/ec2_instance.go#LL63C5-L63C24)
+For example, if changing field called `name` requires a [recreation](https://github.com/hashicorp/terraform-provider-aws/blob/main/internal/service/ec2/ec2_instance.go#LL63C5-L63C24)
 (destroy + create) or just an update (for example, as in a tag).